u-eff-gee/utr/README.md

 As described in section [2.1 Geometry](#geometry), the different available `DetectorConstructions` are sorted into campaigns and runs.
 To select a specific geometry, the build options `CAMPAIGN` and `DETECTOR_CONSTRUCTION` have to be set with the names of the corresponding directories.
 For example, to choose the `64Ni_271_279` geometry from the 2018 campaign, type

 ```
-$ cmake -DCAMPAIGN=Campaign_2018 -DDETECTOR_CONSTRUCTION=64Ni_271_279 .
+$ cmake -S . -B build -DCAMPAIGN=Campaign_2018 -DDETECTOR_CONSTRUCTION=64Ni_271_279
 ```

 If the ccmake GUI of CMake is used, it is possible to loop over the available campaigns and detector constructions by repeatedly pressing enter.
 The campaign takes precedence over the detector construction, i.e. if the campaign is changed, the build needs to be reconfigured before the correct selection of detector constructions is displayed.
-If a new directory has been added, rerun `cmake` again in the `utr/` directory to register it to CMake.
+If a new directory has been added, rerun `cmake -S . -B build` again in the `utr/` directory to register it to CMake.

 #### 3.3.2 Configuration of the physics list